itzseven7/cunit/README.md

 		int val = *((int *)arg);

     	if (val <= 0) {
-    		CTFail("Test argument is not strictly positive")
+    		CTFail(test, "Test argument is not strictly positive\n") }
-    	}
     }